jbjorne/DiMSUM2016/README.md

 ### Data files
 All required data files, a copy of the DiMSUM corpus and our submitted results can be found in the `data` directory.

 > NOTE: You cannot run the entries for tasks 2 and 3 unless you get the [YELP academic dataset](https://www.yelp.com/academic_dataset).
+To get the dataset apply for a permission.
+Once you have the permission, download the dataset

 * `dimsum-data-1.5`: A copy of the [DiMSUM 2016 shared task data](https://github.com/dimsum16/dimsum-data/releases/tag/1.5).
-* `wikipedia`: Data files derived from the English Wikipedia, used in our experiments 2 and 3.
+* `wikipedia`: Data files derived from the English Wikipedia, used in our entry for the open condition.
 * `yelp`: A placeholder for the YELP data files.
 To access the YELP academic dataset request a license from the [YELP website](https://www.yelp.com/academic_dataset)
 * `results`: Our submitted results for the DiMSUM challenge and the official evaluation results from the organizers.